Why I Want To Retire Early, Change Roles and Live On One Income

 Work At Home

-Now that he’s been on a new, more flexible schedule full time, things were left up to me to bring in whatever income to keep us afloat.
-But living in California (I’m sure many Californians or San Franciscans will agree), it’s almost impossible to live on one income unless of course you’re either:
+Some years back, my entrepreneurial spouse decided to take the leap into an uncertain future in business.
+So for a time, it was up to me to bring in whatever income to keep us afloat, as my spouse pursued his work interests.
+But in California (I’m sure many Californians or San Franciscans will agree), it’s almost impossible to live on one income unless of course you’re either:

 • Extremely frugal and live very *very* modestly